iPad Information for 1st Year Parents / Guardians and Students of Carrigallen Vocational School 2022 – 2023

 What Apps are used in the School and do they have to be Paid for?

-- The main document / presentation apps are called Pages and Keynote and these have been free for all iPads purchased since 1st September 2013.
+- The main document / presentation apps are called Pages and Keynote and these are free generic iPad apps.
+Pages is similar to MS Word and Keynote is similar to MS PowerPoint

 - Mayo, Sligo, Leitrim Education and Training Board (MSLETB) provides a school specific email and password for every student and also provides free access to the suite of Office 365 apps (Word, Publisher etc…).